ragnarlevi/GTST/ReadMe.md

 ### Fit when H1 true, different edge probability

-In this example, we simulate binomial graphs assuming that samples two have different edge probabilties.
+In this example, we simulate binomial graphs assuming that the two samples have different edge probabilities.
 There will be 50 graphs in each sample and the number of nodes is 30 for all graphs.
-Sample 1 has edge probabilty 0.3 and sample 2 has edge probability 0.4.
+Sample 1 has an edge probabilty of 0.3 and sample 2 has an edge probability of 0.4.
 We will label each node with its corresponding degree so that graph kernels that assume labels can be used.

-Start by creating sample graphs
+Start by creating two samples of graphs

 ```python